 Ensure you regularly check your refund status to stay updated on its progress.

-What is the status if income tax refund is received?
+What happens if your income tax refund is above Rs 50,000?

 Planning to invest your tax refund in property?
 A home purchase is one of the smartest long-term investments you can make.
 Bajaj Finserv provides hassle-free financing with doorstep document collection and over 5,000 approved projects.
 Check your eligibility for a home loan today.
 You may already be eligible, find out by entering your mobile number and OTP.